Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 <img width="491" height="591" alt="image" src="https://github.com/user-attachments/assets/fbeb3f51-8f45-4c8a-ae53-3dfdec45a6db" /> <br><br>

 In the table name select "Exchange rate currency pair (mserp)" <br>
+Important! - If you have two ones, select the bottom one.
+If you have two and select the top one , you will gett an Issue later in the exercise <br>
 Press Save <br><br>
 <img width="565" height="444" alt="image" src="https://github.com/user-attachments/assets/abc758c7-025a-4ca3-b271-9b72a3df2a8d" /> <br><br>